 Are you worried that you talk too fast when you give a speech, talk, or presentation?
-Is fear being a fast-talker one of the concerns that keeps you from getting started with public speaking?

 In this episode, I give you simple, practical tips that I’ve used to successfully improve the way I give presentations.
 Four years ago, I got frustrated feedback from listeners who had a hard time keeping up with my mouth; now I get congratulations that the pace was great.

 Audio version (18 minutes)

 Please forgive errors in grammar and punctuation: robots helped create this transcript.
 And I’ve never diagrammed a sentence in my life, unless drawing dinosaurs count.

 Welcome to Dear SQL DBA, a podcast that’s *usually* for SQL server developers and database administrators.
 I’m Kendra Little from LittleKendra.com.

 Now, I think at the end of last week’s podcast, I may have promised a technical topic this week.
 But I got a great question that isn’t technical from a listener, and I just wanted to talk about it this week.
 It’s a great time for me to talk about it!

 So I’m talking about slowing down your motor mouth: presentation tips for fast talkers.